 Chris Wallace is the anchor of FOX News Sunday (FNS), Fox Broadcasting Company's Sunday morning public affairs program.
 He joined FOX News Channel (FNC) in 2003 and is based in Washington, D.C.
 In 2014, he marked his 50th year in the broadcasting industry.
 Read More

 Throughout his 13 years at FNC, Wallace has participated in coverage of nearly every major political event and has also secured several high-profile interviews with dignitaries and U.S leaders.
-“Most recently, he interviewed President Donald Trump for his first interview since being elected, which garnered record ratings for the show.
+He interviewed President Donald Trump for his first interview since being elected, which garnered record ratings for the show.
 Wallace also became the first journalist from Fox News to moderate a general election presidential debate on October 19th, 2016 at the University of Nevada, Las Vegas.
-He received notable praise from both sides of the aisle for his tough questioning to both of the presidential candidates at the third and final debate of the 2016 election.”
+He received notable praise from both sides of the aisle for his tough questioning of both presidential candidates at the third and final debate of the 2016 election.
 Additionally in 2016, he held an exclusive interview with then-President Barack Obama, which marked his first interview on FNC since 2014 and his first appearance on FNS since being elected President.
 Chris Wallace previously interviewed Obama in 2009 and 2013 for FNC and in 2008 for FNS as then-Senator Obama.